How to Overcome Pregnancy Fears

 5. Stress Harming the Baby

 With pregnancy come not just fears, but also stress about a whole host of issues.
 From being able to accommodate a new member financially, to knowing how to eat during pregnancy, there are many things to worry about.
 However, some mothers worry that their stress will harm their baby.
 While this is perfectly natural, you must also know that it is just as easy to reduce stress levels.
 Join a meditation class or engage in some prenatal yoga under the recommendation of your doctor and the guidance of an expert practitioner.
 You will soon find that your stress levels are more manageable.

 6. Unhealthy Baby

 Most mothers tend to worry about the health of their baby after they are born.
 They could be born with a defect or a congenital disease that could affect their quality of life.
 Do remember that most of these conditions can be detected during your routine check-ups, so you will be prepared in case of such a situation.
 With the strides being made in modern medicine, there is not much the doctors cannot rectify.

 7. Hurting the Foetus

 Mothers-to-be worry that they might roll over during their sleep, or have a fall, or be involved in any mishap that could potentially harm the baby.
 However, you must rest assured knowing that the foetus is enveloped in a fluid known as the amniotic fluid.
-This fluid not just provides nutrition to the foetus but also acts as a shock-absorber too.
-A regular fall or mishap is unlikely to affect the foetus and your baby will is sure to be fine.
+This fluid not just provides nutrition to the foetus but also acts as a shock-absorber.
+A regular fall or mishap is unlikely to affect the foetus, and your baby is sure to be fine.